uncouthregions/jonathanpaulmitchell/content/posts/disability-technology-time.md

 ## Introduction

 I'm going to talk here about very basic kinds of technology, and how these contribute to the enaction of disability.
 I will first sketch some commonplaces concerning the body and technology, before outlining my own position on these: that the body has a fundamental relationality, of which technology, broadly construed, comprises one aspect.
 Then I'll outline something called *inter-mundane technology* (a low level artefactuality that supports activity while falling outside awareness, so that its contribution goes unacknowledged and the activity appears natural); and the *technological unconscious* (a corpus of habituated expectations about how the world is).
-Finally, I'll discuss how norms materialised in inter-mundane technologies lead to one way disability gets enacted, which us erosion of bodily confidence in the world.
+Finally, I'll discuss how norms materialised in inter-mundane technologies lead to one way disability gets enacted, and also erodes of bodily confidence in the world.

 ## 1. Objective Embodiment and Instrumental Technology